emmakayroberts/FinalProject/README.md

 20Feb2023
 Aligned Data today!
 Used mafft for alignment
+Mafft aligns DNA, RNA or protein sequences by aligning sequences pairwise and then combining them similarly to ClustalW.
+Mafft is said to be more efficient, scalable, and accurate than ClustalW though.
+Mafft was chosen given it is similar to ClustalW but thought to be just a bit better, and for this reason the trees being displayed later will be based around alignments derived from Mafft.
+However Mafft does still have limitations such as requiring computational time for large datasets, limited user support, and sensitivity to input sequences.
+Mafft also makes the following assumptions: no recombination events have taken place and that there are no indels in homologous regions.
+The Mafft software also includes some user choices.
+The user can alter specific alignment modes, gap penalties, scoring matrices, and sequence weightings (Katoh, 2002).

 aligned all .txt files from Desktop/FinalProject/Data (without "output" in their title) to align in the terminal:
     1. locate the working folder